andrewcooke/simple-enum/README.md

 This is because I feel the most common case for an Enum requires nothing more than a set of names.
 That case should be as simple as possible.

-The Enum expert will see that I have made no effort to support inheritance.
+The Enum expert will see that I have made no effort to support other types of enumeration (alternatives to named tuples) through inheritance.
 In my career as a software engineer I have made many mistakes.
 All too often those mistakes involved inheritance.
 This design reflects that experience.